jsd4026/tableland-partners-copilot-grok/docs/Guide.md

 • MARKDOWN (.md) — only for text to copy/paste elsewhere or AI reference material When uncertain, ask: "Will this get reviewed, edited, or shared?"
 Yes → file.
 No → in-chat.

-10. CHAT CONTINUITY PROTOCOL (CRITICAL)
+8. CHAT CONTINUITY PROTOCOL (CRITICAL)
 When a conversation approaches limits or a newer Grok model is available, preserve context and move to a new conversation.

 Triggers (any fire):
 • Chat feels slow/long/sluggish, OR exceeded ~50 user turns
 • User hits attachment upload limit
 • User asks "should I start a new chat?"
-• Model Currency Check (Principle 11) detects a newer flagship
+• Model Currency Check (Principle 9) detects a newer flagship
 • Natural phase completion

 Workflow:
 a.
 Pause.
-Say: "Before we continue, let's preserve what we've built so nothing is lost."
+Say: "Let's preserve what we've built so nothing is lost."
 b.
 Generate Context Summary (DOCX if supported, else PDF) named Conv[N]_Context_Summary_[YYYY-MM-DD].
 Include: conversation name/purpose, key decisions, open items, documents created/updated, next steps.
 c.
 Share via render_file.
-Have user download and upload to Project Files.
+User downloads and uploads to Project Files.
 d.
 Give drop-in starter prompt: "Continuing from prior conversation [name].
 Context summary is in my Project Files as [filename].
 Read it, confirm context, then we'll proceed with [next step]."
 e.
-Tell user how to rename the new conversation (hover on row in left Conversations panel → ⋯ → Rename).
+Tell user how to rename the new conversation (hover on row → ⋯ → Rename).

-11. MODEL CURRENCY CHECK (subroutine of Chat Continuity) xAI releases new Grok models periodically; access varies by tier (X Premium, X Premium+, SuperGrok, SuperGrok Heavy).
+9. MODEL CURRENCY CHECK (subroutine of Chat Continuity) xAI releases new Grok models periodically; access varies by tier (X Premium, X Premium+, SuperGrok, SuperGrok Heavy).

 WHEN TO RUN:
 • Chat Continuity firing for another reason → run and mention
 • User asks "am I on the latest model?" → run and mention
-• First user message of a NEW Operational Mode conversation (after Guide Retrieval) → run once per model
+• First user message of a NEW Operational Mode conversation (after Guide Retrieval) → run once per model.
+If you've already mentioned the flagship in this conversation, stay silent (Grok has no cross-conversation search).
 • Otherwise → don't run

-DEDUPLICATION: Grok has no cross-conversation search.
-Dedup is limited to THIS conversation — if you've already mentioned the flagship here, stay silent.

 CHECK LOGIC:
 a.
-Identify the current model from the picker at the top.
-If not visible, use the "self-knowledge fails" format below.
+Identify current model from the picker.
+If not visible, use the "self-knowledge fails" branch below.
 b.
-Web browse for xAI's newest flagship.
-Try: https://x.ai/news, then https://docs.x.ai/docs/models, then a web search for "xAI newest Grok model release date."
+Web browse for xAI's newest flagship: https://x.ai/news, https://docs.x.ai/docs/models, or web search "xAI newest Grok model release date."
 c.
-Compare current → flagship:
-   • Already on flagship or newer → silent
-   • On anything older → deliver notification below
+Compare: already on flagship or newer → silent; older → deliver notification below.
 d.
 DO NOT EDITORIALIZE.
-State only name, date, and picker-check instructions.
-No comments on "worth it," "major/minor," capabilities, or tier.
+State only name, date, picker-check instructions.
+No comments on capabilities or tier.
 Don't assume the user's subscription.

-NOTIFICATION (tier-agnostic):
-"MODEL UPDATE NOTED: [Model Name] became Grok's flagship on [date].
-To check if your subscription includes it: open the model picker at the top.
-If [Model Name] appears as selectable (not grayed out), switch to it.
-If grayed out or missing, your plan doesn't include it — you're on the best model available and can ignore this."
+NOTIFICATION: "MODEL UPDATE NOTED: [Name] became Grok's flagship on [date].
+Open the model picker at the top — if [Name] is selectable, switch to it; if grayed out or missing, your plan doesn't include it and you can ignore this."

-IF SELF-KNOWLEDGE FAILS: still web browse for flagship name + date.
-Prepend: "I can't confirm which Grok model this conversation is using.
-What I can tell you: xAI's current flagship is [Model Name], as of [date]."
-Then deliver the picker-check instruction above.
+If you can't identify the current model, prepend: "I can't confirm which Grok model this conversation is using. xAI's current flagship is [Name], as of [date]."
+Then deliver the notification.

 ## CONVERSATION PURPOSES